TianzhongSong/keras-FP16-test/readme.md

 Notice: DepthWiseConv dose not support float16 in tensorflow1.3.0

-Pre-trained weights file downloaded from [deep learning models](https://github.com/fchollet/deep-learning-models), DenseNet121 weights downloaded from [DenseNet-Keras](https://github.com/flyyufelix/DenseNet-Keras) Squeezenet weights downloaded from [keras-squeezenet](https://github.com/rcmalli/keras-squeezenet)
+Pre-trained weight files are downloaded from [deep learning models](https://github.com/fchollet/deep-learning-models), DenseNet121 weight file is downloaded from [DenseNet-Keras](https://github.com/flyyufelix/DenseNet-Keras) Squeezenet weight file is downloaded from [keras-squeezenet](https://github.com/rcmalli/keras-squeezenet)

 There is a backup of weights in [baiduyun（百度云）](https://pan.baidu.com/s/17PHfl34pdiqPu0-87MqQvQ)